Skip to main content

 Color System

-Read more about how I created the color system.
+Read more about how I built the color system.

 Figma UI Kit

-Button component and variants in Figma IDS UI Kit
+Button component and variants in the rebuilt Ignite Figma UI Kit.

-Button component and variants in Figma IDS UI Kit
+Button component and variants in the rebuilt Ignite Figma UI Kit.

 Future Plans

-• Implementing linting to catch common coding issues.
+Add linting to catch common coding issues and enforce token usage.